kimai/kimai/var/docs/docker.md

 ## Build the docker:

-    docker build -t $USER/kimai2 .
+    docker build -t kimai/kimai2 .

 ## Run the docker

-    docker run -ti -p 8001:8001 --name kimai2 --rm $USER/kimai2
+    docker run -ti -p 8001:8001 --name kimai2 --rm kimai/kimai2

-There is an admin user with the password admin but no fixtures installed.
+The you can then access the site on http://127.0.0.1:8001 or on Mac you may need to use the docker IP:

+    docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' kimai2

+You can hit kimai at that ip on port 8001.

+## Running commands in the docker

+You can run any command in the container in this fashion once it is started.
+Add -ti to attach a terminal.

+    docker exec -ti kimai2 bash

+## Create a user and dummy data

+See the docs [here](installation.md) for full instructions, but this crates a user admin/admin with all privileges.

+    docker exec kimai2 bin/console kimai:create-user admin admin@example.com ROLE_SUPER_ADMIN admin

 To install the fixtures:

     docker exec kimai2 bin/console kimai:reset-dev

-You can run any command in the container in this fashion.
-Add -ti to attach a terminal.

-    docker exec -ti kimai2 bash

 ## Developing against the docker